ncatlab/nlab-content/pages/8/0/3/1/1308/content.md

 A more general version is this:  If a set is equipped with two binary operations with [[identity elements]], as long as they commute with each other in the sense that one is (with respect to the other) a homomorphism of sets with binary operations, then everything else follows:

 1.  the other is also a homomorphism with respect to the first;
-2.  each also preserves the other\'s identity;
-3.  the identities are the same;
+1.  the identities are the same;
-4.  the operations are the same;
+1.  the operations are the same;
-5.  the operation is commutative;
+1.  the operation is commutative;
-6.  the operation is associative.
+1.  the operation is associative.

 This can also be [[internalisation|internalised]] in any [[monoidal category]].